laravel/docs/eloquent.md

 **Dynamic Scopes**

-You may want to use a scope that takes parameters.
-Simply add your parameters to the scopeFoo() function.
+Sometimes You may wish to define a scope that accepts parameters.
+Just add your parameters to your scope function:

 	class User extends Eloquent {